CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

 #### Task 2 - Login and try to create an app

 1. Launch a new **InPrivate** browser window.
-2. Open the Azure Portal [https://portal.azure.com](https://portal.azure.com) as Chris Green.
+2. Open the Microsoft Entra admin center [https://entra.microsoft.com](https://entra.microsoft.com) as Chris Green.

     | **Setting**| **Value**|
     | :--- | :--- |